Eshaan0112/stranger_bayes/README.md

-# stranger_bayes

 ## Project Aim

 The aim of this project is to build a Bayesian hierarchical model to predict TV episode ratings.
 The model uses episode metadata and ratings fetched from the TMDB API, allowing for uncertainty quantification and probabilistic predictions.
-This approach enables more robust analysis of TV show ratings, including credible intervals and season/episode effects.
+This approach enables more robust analysis of TV show ratings, including credible intervals and season/episode effects. **For theoretical decisions, please refer to docs/**